chenxingqiang/secret-learn/doc/developers/develop.rst

 addition, you can provide a `_doc_link_url_param_generator` method.
 Set `_doc_link_module` to the name of the (top level) module that contains your estimator.
 If the value does not match the top level module name, the HTML representation will not contain a link to the documentation.
-For jax-sklearn estimators this is set to `"xlearn"`.
+For secret-learn estimators this is set to `"xlearn"`.

 The `_doc_link_template` is used to construct the final URL.
 By default, it can contain